 They started going down some random trails, thinking maybe we had made a wrong turn somewhere, but then those trails became impassable, so it was obvious we hadn’t gone there.

 Things Get Really Rough

 Then, my dad’s snowmobile got low on gas while they were all still out on the middle of nowhere.
-It was weird because it was the only snowmobile was running out of gas while the other gauges were still high.
+It was weird because it was the only snowmobile running out of gas, while the other gauges were still high.
 Well, it ran out of gas, and now they had 2 people stranded on the dead snowmobile and two people (Matthew and me) who were separated from the group.

 It’s starting to get dark now and Mom actually was starting to feel panicked, knowing that I have type I diabetes and was pregnant at the time, and what if I had a medical emergency while being lost in the woods by ourselves.